IJsselstein, Monday, 04 February 2008 21:20:06

 Tel.
 No.: 038-235-6084

 The office is on the second floor.
-If you arrive here during office hours, with photocopies of your passport id page and the page with your arrival stamp (photocopies can be made in a shop a 100 metres west along the same road).
-Pay the various fees (a total of 2020 pesos, including express lane fee), you can be outside with a visa extension within one hour.
+If you arrive here during office hours, with photocopies of your passport id page and the page with your arrival stamp (photocopies can be made in a shop a 100 meters west along the same road).
+Pay the various fees (in 2007, 2020 pesos, including the express lane fee), you can be outside with a visa extension within one hour.

 If you are from a country that isn't listed in the visa-on-arrival list, such as India or China, you will have to apply for a visa for any trip, no matter how short, from the Philippine Embassy in your country of residence.
 A list of these can be found on the DFA website.